Technologicat/unpythonic/README.md

    - For simplicity, the generator itself may use ``yield`` for output only; ``send`` is not supported.
    - Any exceptions raised by the generator (except StopIteration) are also memoized, like in ``memoize``.
    - Thread-safe.
 Calls to ``next`` on the memoized generator from different threads are serialized via a lock.
 Each memoized sequence has its own lock.
 This uses ``threading.RLock``, so re-entering from the same thread (e.g. in recursively defined sequences) is fine.
    - The whole history is kept indefinitely.
-For infinite sequences, use this only if you can guarantee that only a reasonable number of terms will ever be evaluated (w.r.t. available RAM).
+For infinite iterables, use this only if you can guarantee that only a reasonable number of terms will ever be evaluated (w.r.t. available RAM).
    - Typically, this should be the outermost decorator if several are used on the same gfunc.
  - `imemoize`: memoize an iterable.
 Like `itertools.tee`, but keeps the whole history, so more copies can be teed off later.
    - Same limitation: **do not** use the original iterator after it is memoized.
 The danger is that if anything other than the memoization mechanism advances the original iterator, some values will be lost before they can reach the memo.